 \begin{thmx} Let $\mathscr H_n$ be the $(2n+1)$-dimensional discrete Heisenberg group.
 Then

 \end{thmx}

-Finally, in \S \ref{sec more examples} we produce examples of metabelian and torsion-free nilpotent groups where we can compute its critical regularity but its nilpotency degree can be chosen to be arbitrarily large.
+Finally, in \S \ref{sec more examples} we produce examples of metabelian and torsion-free nilpotent groups for which we can compute the critical regularity but whose nilpotency degree can be chosen to be arbitrarily large.
 More precisely we show